karavanlarp/karavanlarp.github.io/eng/world/leonte.md

 **Officials**

 The Imperial officials are the one who keep the large organised bureaucracy going.
 Every unbranded adult citizen may become an official, though lagars, moroia and wulvers do not tend to rise very high in the hierarchy.
 To become an official ones needs to take exams to attend special academies where everything an official needs for their work is taught: higher arithmetics, calligraphy, history, law, and so on.
-These academies are all over the Empire, but the official of the most high degree are schooled only in Rhaentium.
+These academies are all over the Empire, but the officials of the most high degree are schooled only in Rhaentium.

 The first level is enough to work in one’s home under someone else’s directions.
 The system of exams is complex and only few can complete the hardest of them, to receive the privilege of working for the Emperor and the Chosen.